Robert Redford, actor, director, environmentalist, dead at 89

 “I discovered how important nature was in my life, and I wanted to be where nature was extreme and where I thought it could maybe be everlasting,” he informed NCS.

-Redford made a reputation for himself as a number one man in 1969 when he starred reverse Paul Newman – already a serious star – in “Butch Cassidy and the Sundance Kid.”
+Redford made a reputation for himself as a number one man in 1969 when he starred reverse Paul Newman – already a significant star – in “Butch Cassidy and the Sundance Kid.”
 The Western a few pair of outlaws gained 4 Academy Awards.

 “It was a battle from the get-go,” Redford informed “Inside The Actor’s Studio.”
 “They (the studio) said … ‘You’ve got $4 million, put it in the bank in Salt Lake City, you can shoot wherever you want, but that’s it.
 If it goes over, it comes out of your hide.’”